Python-IoT/Smart-IoT-Planting-System/device/README.md

- is the end point, it consists of several features and modules.
+Device is the end point, it consists of several features and modules.

 Hardware modules include:
 - mcu: stm32